andrew40404/installing-Asp.net-IBM-Cloud/README.md

-# Installing ASP.NET on IBM Cloud
+This document will describe how to install ASP.Net on IBM Cloud using Kubernetes services.

 **Step 1 - provision Kubernetes Cluster**